qwertymarmot/digital-garden-jekyll-template/_notes/deepwork.md

 - Because the business push is for these productivity areas it becomes more and more easy for a person who knows how to focus on deep work to learn new skills and become a top performer in their industry.

 ---
-Newport, C. (2016). _Deep work: Rules for focused success in a distracted world_.
+Newport, C. (2016). _Deep work: Rules for focused success in a distracted world
 ---
 [[books|All Books]]